Updated on May 7, 2017

 Status: Phase 3 trial for approval in Mexico awaiting to be initiated.
 Histogen is also presently looking to launch a trial for approval in Japan and China.
 Potentially on the market in Mexico in 2018.

 3. Brotzu Lotion – The “Brotzu Lotion” is a product that has been created through the work of Dr. Giovanni Brotzu, a vascular surgeon from Italy.
-This hair growth treatment was discovered while Dr. Brotzu was testing a drug formula to treat vascular insufficiency in patients with diabetes.
+This hair growth treatment was discovered while Dr. Brotzu was testing a drug formulation to treat vascular insufficiency in patients with diabetes.
 It was noticed that this treatment regrew hair on the patient’s legs which lead Brotzu’s team to test the formula on people’s scalps.
 Those tests proved worthwhile.
-The formula was then modified to use DGLA instead of PGE1 because DGLA would not be classified as a drug and would require much less clinical trials to be approved for hair growth.
+The formula was then modified to use DGLA instead of PGE1, because DGLA would not be classified as a drug and would require much less clinical trials to be approved for hair growth.
 The known ingredients of this lotion include DGLA, Carnitine, S-equol, and Cationic Liposomes.
 The pharmaceutical company Fidia Pharma has acquired the rights to manufacture the Brotzu formula and is apparently performing a clinical study with the lotion for use in people with AGA.
-The study is still ongoing and Fidia has said the should be available by the end of 2018.
+The study is still ongoing and Fidia has said the treatment should be available by the end of 2018.

 Points of Interest: Fidia Pharma purchased the rights to develop this hair growth lotion after viewing its preliminary data.
 Dr. Brotzu has also released a compelling photo in 2016 of a young girl with alopecia areata who used the lotion and got impressive results.
 The treatment is extremely anticipated due to the fact it is classified as a cosmetic and could be acquired over the counter.